hanhanwu/Hanhan_Applied_DataScience/README.md

   * binning
 * derived features
 * one-hot features
-* Methods to deal wit categorical features
+* Methods to deal with categorical features
   * [Categorical Encoding Methods][37]
     * It has one-hot and other label encoding methods
     * `TargetEncoder` can be used when the categorical column contains lots of uniquen values (High-Cardinality), such as zipcode